George Pickingill of Canewdon, Essex, England - a Hereditary Witch and/or a Cunning Man

 George Pickingill lived with his parents in Hockley from the time of his birth in 1816 until the 1830’s.

-From the 1851 Census of Little Wakering, we find the following:
+From the 1851 Census of Little Wakering:

 Name - Relationship – Married or Single – Age – Sex – Profession – Birthplace